project Test setup for the EUCLID space telescope

 Lift truck structure integrated in Focal 5 vessel

 EUCLID is a space telescope designed to study the Dark Universe.
 It will map the 3D distribution of two billion galaxies distributed over most of the sky and the dark matter associated with them.
-EUCLID should be launched summer 2023 from the Guiana Space Center in Kourou.
+EUCLID was launched summer 2023 from the Guiana Space Center in Kourou.

 EUCLID collimator in front of the test chamber during preliminary tests